image of the recipe rebel cookbook cover on transparent background.Get The Recipe Rebel Cookbook here 🎉

 Instructions

-• Preheat oven to 350 degrees F. Line a 9-10″ Springform pan (mine is 9.5″) with parchment paper (you can do this by laying it on the base and closing the sides around it with the paper sticking out the bottom), and spray with non-stick spray.
+• Preheat the oven to 350°F. Line a 9-10″ springform pan with parchment paper (do this by pinching the parchment between the bottom and the sides of the pan) and spray with nonstick spray.

-• Add flour, baking powder, baking soda and salt and stir just until combined.
-Stir in blueberries and set aside.
+• Add the flour, baking powder, baking soda, and salt and stir until just combined.
+Stir in the blueberries and set aside.

 • Spread ½ of the cake batter into the bottom of the prepared pan.

-• Spread cream cheese filling in the center — try to stay away from the edge of the pan if possible.
+• Spread the cream cheese filling in the center, leaving a ½″ border on the outside of the pan.

-• Whisk together powdered sugar and lemon juice.
+• In a small bowl, whisk together the sugar and lemon juice.

 Notes